OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-08.md

 ## Joshua 8:7

-Then you shall rise from the ambush and seize the city, for the Lord your God will deliver it into your hand.
+Then you shall rise from your hiding place and take control of the city, for the Lord your God will give it into your hands.

 ## Joshua 8:8